 Final Reporting: Toward the end of the fellowship year, Fellows present their learnings to Commonwealth Fund staff and other health policy experts, in preparation for returning home and disseminating their findings more broadly.

-The fellowship award provides dedicated research funding and a monthly living stipend (approximately USD6,700), plus round-trip airfare, support for relocation health insurance coverage, and payment of U.S. federal and state withholding taxes.
-An additional family supplement is provided to Fellows accompanied by a partner and/or children under age 18.
+The fellowship award provides dedicated research funding and a monthly living stipend (approx. USD8,000), plus round-trip airfare, support for relocation, health insurance coverage, and payment of U.S. federal and state withholding taxes.
+An additional family supplement is provided to Fellows accompanied by a partner and/or children under the age of 18.
 Exact terms of the award may vary by country.

 Fellows are encouraged to seek salary support from their home-country employer, particularly if they are coming from a for-profit organization.
 In some cases, Fellows may opt to arrange paid leave from their home institution (in lieu of receiving the monthly living stipend) to maintain their current income.
 If partial salary support is provided by a Fellow’s home institution, it will be supplemented by the Commonwealth Fund to meet the amount of the monthly living stipend.